US stocks make modest gains, continuing upward trend

-Stocks rose in morning trading on Wall Street Monday, continuing an upward trend that has pushed major indexes to a string of record highs as investors review mostly solid corporate earnings.
+Stocks rose in midday trading on Wall Street Monday, continuing an upward trend that has pushed major indexes to a string of record highs as investors review mostly solid corporate earnings.

 Every major index had a succession of multiple record high closes last week.